Kontio (icebreaker): Development and construction

 In the early 1980s, the Finnish National Board of Navigation began looking for a replacement for the aging Karhu-class icebreakers Karhu, Murtaja and Sampo which had been built in the late 1950s and were no longer wide enough to escort modern merchant ships.
 Furthermore, the old icebreakers were expensive to operate and, despite their small size, required a relatively large crew of 53.
 The development of the new class of icebreakers, dubbed Karhu II in the preliminary papers, intensified when Wärtsilä opened a new ice model test facility in 1983.
 The first new icebreaker, Otso, was ordered from Wärtsilä Helsinki shipyard on 19 March 1984 with a price of FIM 235 million and commissioned in January 1986.
 The second ship, identical to the first one, was ordered in December 1985 and delivered to the owners on 29 January 1987.
-Her name, Kontio, is one of the many epithets for bear in the Finnish language.
+Her name, Kontio, is one of the many terms for bear in the Finnish language.
 Afterwards, the three Karhu class icebreakers were decommissioned and sold.

 In terms of performance, Kontio is identical to her sister ship Otso.
 During extensive ice trials in the Bothnian Bay in March 1986, Otso was put through a series of test to determine her icebreaking capability.
 In a race against the 1975-built Urho in 0.8 m level ice, Otso beat the older but more powerful four-propelled icebreaker by a ship's length, showing that in terms of ice resistance the new icebreaker was superior to her predecessor.
 In 40 cm ice, she could easily maintain a speed of 16 kn and small ice ridges along the way appeared to be of no consequence to the vessel.
 However, the strength of the new icebreaker was put to the ultimate test when she encountered a large pressure ridge reaching all the way to the seafloor some 20 m below the surface.
 After preparations, Otso was accelerated to a speed of 14 kn and rammed into the ridge at full power.
 Since the new icebreaker had a smooth inclined stem and lacked the bow propellers of her predecessors, she rode up the ridge and began listing to the port side as the hull rose from the water.
 After coming to a stop, Otso slid back by herself without utilizing the engines, and the ridge was penetrated on the second charge.
 The robustness of the ship and its propulsion system were further proven when the icebreaker was backed into a ridge at 10 kn "to prove to the customer it doesn't break".